Essenceia/ASharedJourney/README.md

 ﻿# ASharedJourney

-This is a fork of a project originally developed during the SFR game jam alongside Pierre, Gabriel, Aurore & Fabio.
+This is a fork of a project originally developed during the SFR game jam along side Pierre, Gabriel, Aurore & Fabio.

+This project used the go [pixel](https://github.com/faiface/pixel) package for sound management and sprites, go check them out.

 ```
 GameJam SFR 2018 Julia - Pierre - Gabriel - Aurore - Fabio